sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/1 - Be Kind and Rewind (AHiT)/Chapters/11 - The New Towel Boy/02 - Subcon Deez Nuts.md

 It didn't seem that this human was magical in any way - or not in any way he could sense - so... how had she cast that memory upon him?

 His minion appeared to be correct - she knew way more about things than she should.
-How on Earth had she been able to his dealings with the Kid so easily?
+How on Earth had she been able to view his dealings with the Kid so easily?

 Snatcher surveyed the scene.
 "That's... *way* too much blood for a place like this," he muttered, sounding almost disappointed.
 "We've got standards to live up to on this planet, ya know."